arangodb/spring-data-demo/README.md

 ## More complexe findBy

-Now we're creating some methods with more parts and look how they fit together.
+Now we're creating some methods with more parts and have a look how they fit together.
 Lets also use some different return types.
 Again we simply add the methods in our `CharacterRepository`.

 ``` java
 Collection<Character> findTop2DistinctBySurnameIgnoreCaseOrderByAgeDesc(String surname);